bartmika/tarduinoreader-server/README.md

 No problem, you can help change that by contributing via [pull requeests](https://github.com/bartmika/treader-server/pulls) code for any sensors you think this project should have.
 If you are looking for a specific sensor, create a [request issue](https://github.com/bartmika/treader-server/issues).

+### Anyone using this?

+The following project is currently using this project:

+* [tpoller-server](https://github.com/bartmika/tpoller-server) - *Application written in Go which polls Time-series data at specific intervals and saves to persistent storage*

+If you want to add your own, feel free to make a [PR](https://github.com/bartmika/treader-server/pulls).

 ## Installation

 Install the application.